When combining rows from multiple tables in one query, you need to use the

 As you can see, Praveen and Ben are listed as well as the mysterious user #99.

 The left outer join means that the join will favor the left listed (first listed) table.
 Favoring the table means that all results from that table will be shown in the result, whether or not they match the joined table on the condition.
 If they do not match any rows in the joined table, they will be attached to null columns.

 SELECT * FROM users LEFT OUTER JOIN orders ON users.id = orders.user_id;

-Here we've listed the users table first, so it is the favored tables.
-As you can see Justin and Praveen, who were not present in the results of the inner join as they did not order anything, are still listed in the results of this outer join.
+Here we’ve listed the users table first, so it is the favored table.
+As you can see Ben and Praveen, who were not present in the results of the inner join as they did not order anything, are still listed in the results of this outer join.
 The columns that would normally be filled with values from the joined table are simply nulled.